 "Dear Parent...Do your kids need bicycle helmets?"

 "Be bike smart.
-The child in your life depends on you for
+The child in your life depends on you for a lifetime of health."

 "Heads you win."

 "Keep your head in a safe place...wear a helmet."

 "Be a well-dressed cyclist - wear a helmet."

 "Get into the helmet habit."